microsoft/Azure_Kinect_ROS_Driver/docs/usage.md

 - The `rgb_point_cloud` parameter requires that both the depth and color camera be enabled.
 This means that `depth_enabled` and `color_enabled` must both be `true`, `depth_mode`, `color_resolution`, and `fps` must be valid.
 - Some combinations of depth mode / color resolution / FPS are incompatible.
 The Azure Kinect Sensor SDK will generate an exception and print a log message when this situation is detected.
 The ROS node will then exit.
 - Enabling `rgb_point_cloud` will restrict the resolution of the emitted point cloud to the overlapping region between the depth and color cameras.
 This region is significantly smaller than the normal field-of-view of the depth camera.
+- `recording_file` parameter accepts only absolute filepaths.
+Moreover color gets disabled if the color format is not BGRA32.

 ## Topics